 How to ease the pain of managing property after a divorce

-So what happens when two people decide to separate but are financially linked by a major asset such as property?
+What happens when two people decide to separate but are financially linked by a major asset such as property?

 Read on to learn more about what your options when you and your ex-spouse decide to go your separate ways.

 Property title transfer

 If one person decides to keep the property then the property title will have to be amended to reflect the new ownership structure.
 A title transfer typically involves removing a name from the title deed and this can be done by completing and lodging a transfer form which can be accessed from your State Office of Revenue.